AMReX-Codes/amrex/Docs/source/running_cpp/parameters.rst

     input file.
 For a two-dimensional simulation, it is assumed that the first dimension is `x` and the second dimension in `z`, and the value of `y` is set to zero.
+    Note that the current implementation of the parser for external E-field does not work with RZ and the code will abort with an error message.

 * ``warpx.E_external_grid`` & ``warpx.B_external_grid`` (list of `int`)
     required when ``warpx.B_ext_grid_init_style="parse_B_ext_grid_function"``